American Fiction, or ‘Erasure’—Percival Everett

 It’s important to say from the start that Everett is writing for a sophisticated readership, real or imagined.
 It doesn’t matter if the reader is left behind by some of Monk’s deep (or shallow) exploration of texts and meta-texts.
 I have only ever had one friend who would really get the joke at the centre of the academic paper Monk presents in Washington, and he went on to become chair of the English Faculty in a respected university.
 I don’t really get it, but I see where Monk is going with it, and why some of the audience at his presentation might assume he’s attacking them: he offers a metatextual re-working of Barthes’s S/Z, itself (he tells us) a metatextual reworking of Balzac’s Sarrasine.
 This isn’t navel-gazing so much as disappearing deep inside one’s own navel never to be seen again—and Everett knows it.
 I’m not sure about Monk, but he certainly doesn’t care about the paper, and tells us as much.
 He’s only accepted the gig for the paid flight and accommodation, so he can see his mother and sister in DC.

 If I’m giving the impression that Monk has some difficulties in finding any meaning in his life, well, good.
 Because, if Monk doesn’t know it—he certainly does to at least some extent—the reader is left in no doubt.
 It’s not that he feels like a fraud, because he knows he does this stuff at least as well as anybody else.
 But so what?
 So what if he writes novels and academic papers he believes in?
 They’re only texts, after all, and as stated in one of the structuralist truisms that occasionally appear like interludes in the narrative, All propositions are of equal value.
-This comes not long before the hectic writing session when Monk turns out his cliché-ridden parody, and the reader is neither surprised nor mystified by what he churns out.
+This comes not long before the hectic writing session when Monk turns out his cliché-ridden parody, and the reader is neither surprised nor mystified by what he churns out, My Pafology by one ‘Stagg R Leigh’.
+I’ll come back to that.

 What points?
 And how does Everett make them?
 (Bearing in mind that I’m only half-way through the novel, so I don’t know where it’s leading yet.)
 They’re to do with much wider debates that are going on in the US about the presentation of Blackness.
 I’m neither Black nor an American, but I can read.
 Like the novel by Chimamanda Ngozi Adichie, Nigerian but living in America at the time (Americanah, 2013), Colson Whitehead (The Underground Railroad, 2016), Tayari Jones (An American Marriage, 2018), Brit Bennett (The Vanishing Half, 2020) and Everett’s own The Trees (2022) are novels I’ve read recently.
 They were all written after Erasure, and deal with some of the same issues, and different ones.